Lithium Adsorbtion on Polyacenes $\&$ Zig-zag-edge Graphene Strips: Li Adsorption on Finite Polyacenes

 \subsection{Chemical Resonance-Theoretic Argument}

-This follows Pauling's \cite{pauling} and Wheland's \cite{reson} ideas.
+This follows Pauling's \cite{pauling} and Wheland's \cite{reson} ideas that for anthracene there are 4 (neighbor-paired) Kekul\'e structures, with an average of 1.5 conjugated $\pi$-circuits per structure as indicated in Fig. \ref{resonances}(a).
 Here first for anthracene, with 1 or 2 Li atoms each with a low electronegativity, one can imagine that they tend to lose their valence electrons to the anthracene.
-And granted electron addition to the anthracene pi-network it should be at the more reactive "radicaloid" sites, which can be anticipated to be the two sites located on a central reflection plane because the 2 end rings then manifest independent local benzene-like resonance, as indicated in figure \ref{fig:resonances}, this is the p-orbitals on these central sites become doubly occupied (from transfer of an electron from the electropositive Li atom or atoms), then the double bonding to these sites becomes weakened and the two end rings can more readily independently accommodate alternating single and double bonds.
-This resonance is greater than if the 2 opposite sites in one of the end rings were to be removed from inter with just 3 resonance structures (usually) with single independent local benzene-like resonance patterns with just a single electron transferred into the anthracene $\pi$-network, so that besides a site with a doubly occupied $p$-orbital, there is also one with an unpaired electron, whence again a similar preferring for the location of this exceptional sites still occurs even with 2 Li atoms such single e-transferred structures are relevant.
-That is, the e-transferred from Li to anthracene should overall only the partial, with an effective sharing of electrons between these moieties, whence the favored position of Li atoms should be above and/or below the anthracene plane, so as to reader more favorable orbital.
+And granted electron addition to the anthracene 6-network it should be at the more reactive "radicaloid" sites, which can be anticipated to be the two sites located on a central reflection plane because the 2 end rings then manifest independent local benzene-like resonance, as indicated in Fig. \ref{resonances}, that is, the p-orbitals on these central sites tend toward doubly occupied (from transfer of an electron from the electropositive Li atom or atoms), whence the double bonding to these sites becomes weakened and the two end rings can more readily independently accommodate alternating single and double bonds as with conjugated 6-circuits per structures as in Fig. \ref{resonances}$(b)$.
+There are four Kekul\'e structures, each with two conjugated 6-circuits.
+Resonance in these end rings is thus more effective.
+Adsorption in either end rings is less effective as then we would only leave three resonant structures rather than four, see Fig. \ref{resonances}$(c)$.
+This argument is similarly true for single and double adsorption to the sites in the mirror plane, as the charge on the sites will simply be increased.
+This agrees with the DFT calculations discussed later.